Whipsnade Zoo: Elephant herd

-ZSL Whipsnade Zoo keeps a herd of seven Asian elephants, consisting of cows Kaylee, Lucha, Karishma, Donna, Elizabeth, Nang Phaya and bull elephant Ming Jung.
-The latter arrived from Antwerp in November 2019 as part of the European Endangered Species Programme.
+ZSL Whipsnade Zoo cares for a herd of six Asian elephants, consisting of cows Kaylee, Lucha, Donna, Nang Phaya and bull elephant Ming Jung, alongside a male calf named Anusorn.

 Their paddock is seven acres, and features three pools, mud wallows and dust baths.
-One of the female elephants, named Karishma, and her pregnancy with her first calf George, featured heavily in the first series of the ITV documentary programme The Zoo, which follows the daily lives of the staff at both Whipsnade and London Zoo.
-Another female calf was born during Elizabeth II's 90th birthday celebrations and was named in her honour.
-The elephant herd moved to a new indoor facility, the £2 million Centre for Elephant Care, which opened in April 2017.
+One of the previous elephants who has now moved to Chester Zoo was named Karishma, and her pregnancy with her first calf George, featured heavily in the first series of the ITV documentary programme The Zoo, which follows the daily lives of the staff at both Whipsnade and London Zoo.
+Another female calf was born during Elizabeth II's 90th birthday celebrations and was named in her honour and has also since moved to Chester Zoo.

+The elephant herd moved to a new indoor facility in 2017, the £2 million Centre for Elephant Care.